Are you facing an unplanned pregnancy? Is something inside you telling you to consider adoption? Are you wondering how open adoption works?

 Maybe, for example, you chose adoption so your child could have opportunities he or she wouldn’t otherwise have, such as lessons or chances to travel.
 An open adoption situation can provide you with evidence that your child is getting just that.
 As you see photos of your child’s trip to London or his first baseball game, you can rest assured that your child is growing into the healthy, happy person you dreamed he could be.

-Open adoption also gives children the opportunity to get information about their biological background right away.
+Open adoption also allows children to get information about their biological background right away.
 Questions about birth parents can already be answered.
 This is also helpful when it comes to providing medical information that is useful for your child’s doctors to have.

 Remember that adoptive parents must undergo a rigorous process before they’re approved as prospective parents.
 They will need to be interviewed both inside and outside their home, pass several background checks, get medically examined, and supply personal references.
 They’ll need to answer questions about their reasons for adoption and their parenting philosophies.
 Adoptive parents must also provide proof of their employment and other necessary financial documents.